 - Example 3

 There are many things to point out in this example, but we will focus on the fact that there are no exact definitions here.
-The casino does not even forbid specific activities or betting patterns, so this rule can be used to cancel the winnings of anyone that has used a bonus.
+The casino does not even forbid specific activities or betting patterns, so this rule can cancel the winnings of anyone who has used a bonus.
 To avoid such bonus traps, use anonymous casinos that don't offer promos or other tricky activities.

 Instead, forbidden activities and betting patterns should be defined in more detail, so that players know what they can and cannot do when playing with a bonus.
 However, even when these are defined in detail, the casino should still pay out the winnings and proceed the same way as described above, after the first example.

-“A user who makes many different bets, each of which has minimum expectation to win, in order to receive an increased bet volume with minimal loss of balance, will be suspected of abuse a bonuses and will be instatntly excluded from current and subsequent bonuses.”
+“A user who makes many different bets, each of which has a minimum expectation to win, in order to receive an increased bet volume with minimal loss of balance, will be suspected of abuse bonuses and will be instantly excluded from current and subsequent bonuses.”

 - Example 4

-Again, it is not acceptable to cancel the player's winnings from the current bonus.
+Again, canceling the player's winnings from the current bonus is unacceptable.
 Additionally, all casino games have a house edge, so the casino is profitable even when players place low-risk bets.
 In fact, this rule will not stop bonus abusers.
 It will actually limit recreational players the most.

 Casinos should focus on adjusting other bonus rules to make bonus abuse more difficult or not profitable, as well as improving the mechanisms used to identify bonus abusers, so that recreational players are not mistakenly flagged as bonus hunters.